mark-cooper/evergreen-playbook/README.md

 Evergreen Playbook
 ==================

 Install Evergreen on a standalone server.
+Primarily intended for development and testing.

 QuickStart
 ----------

 Install VirtualBox, Vagrant, Ansible and clone the Evergreen Playbook.
 From the Playbook directory:

-	$ # download the ansible-roles repository from github (provides "common" role)
-	$ export ANSIBLE_ROLES_PATH=/path/to/ansible-roles
 	$ vagrant up --no-provision
-	$ # ssh into the machine and run 'cpan' for root (use sudo for modules)
+	$ # ssh into the machine and run 'cpan' for root (use **sudo** for modules)
 	$ vagrant provision

 After the provisioning process has completed you should have a working Evergreen install (on a VM using 4GB ram).